-- (a) Any motor vehicle registration having against it five (5) or more outstanding unpaid summonses, citations or other process, charging that any vehicle licensed under the motor vehicle registration was parked, stopped or standing in violation of any law, ordinance or local authority of the city shall be deemed a public nuisance and shall constitute an emergency situation and the mayor and any other agent of the city assigned to traffic duty are hereby authorized to remove, or cause same to be removed from any public property within the city, at the sole cost and expense of the habitual violator; provided that the city, after the fifth violation, shall first send the owner of the vehicle notice of the violations, informing him of the violations, briefly outlining the provisions of this scofflaw division and ordering that he comply therewith, and warning him that if the letter is disregarded for a period of five (5) days the vehicle subject of the letter shall be impounded. - (b) The city shall have the power and is hereby authorized to remove the vehicle by either private or governmental equipment to the city pound.
+- (a) Any motor vehicle registration having against it five (5) or more outstanding_unpaid summonses, citations or other process, issued on or after October 1, 1983, charging that any vehicle licensed under the motor vehicle registration was parked, stopped or standing in violation of any law, ordinance or local authority of the city shall be deemed a public nuisance and shall constitute an emergency situation and the mayor police department and any other agent of the city assigned to traffic duty are hereby authorized to remove, or cause same to be removed from any public property within the city, at the sole cost and expense of the habitual violator; provided that the appropriate department of the city, after the fifth violation, shall first send the owner of the vehicle notice of the violations, informing him of the violations, briefly outlining the provisions of this scofflaw division and ordering that he comply therewith, and warning him that if the letter is disregarded for a period of five (5) days the vehicle subject of the letter shall be impounded. - (b) The city police authority shall have the power and is hereby authorized to remove the vehicle by either private or governmental equipment to the city pound.